 General Instructions.
 Each problem has a fairly short solution; if you find yourself writing more than a page of proof, you have probably not found the best solution; you might want to rethink your approach.
-Each problem is worth 10 points.
+The course website has a link to an "administrative details" page explaining the grading standards for all homework problems.
+Each problem is worth 7 points.

 Honor Prinicple.
-You are allowed to discuss the problems and exchange solution ideas with your classmates.
-But when you write up any solutions for submission, you must work alone.
+Please read through the course's administrative details for a full explanation of the honor principle in this course.
+Some important points: you are allowed to discuss the problems and exchange solution ideas-but not full solutions- with your classmates.
+When you write up any solutions for submission, you must work alone.
 You may refer to any textbook you like, including online ones.
 However, you may not refer to published or online solutions to the specific problems on the homework.
 If in doubt, ask the professor for clarification!

-- 1. Consider the problem of selecting both the minimum and the maximum of n given numbers, using comparisons.
-The naïve solution would be to first find the minimum and then the maximum, thereby using nearly 2n comparisons. - 1.1.
-Give an algorithm which solves this problem making at most $3\lceil n/2 \rceil$ comparisons. - 1.2.
-Prove the almost matching lower bound that any comparison-based algorithm for this problem must use at least $\lceil 3n/2 \rceil 2$ comparisons. - 2.
-We would like to sort an array of numbers using only in-place exchanges of the form xch(i,j) which swaps the array elements at indices i and j.
+1. We would like to sort an array of numbers using only in-place exchanges of the form xch(i, j) which swaps the array elements at indices i and j.
 Furthermore, we would like to avoid exchanging elements that are "far away": the two indices involved in an exchange must differ by no more than some constant C. For instance, "bubble sort" is an exchange-based sorting algorithm and it only swaps adjacent pairs, so it satisfies our requirement with C = 1.